Overview of OpenRail’s Technical Infrastructure #

 GitHub #

 OpenRail Association prefers using GitHub.com for hosting of code, projects and documentation.
-All official repositories - e.g., by OpenRail projects, working groups, for administrative projects - must be part of the OpenRailAssociation GitHub organisation.
+All official repositories - e.g., by OpenRail projects, working groups, for administrative projects - must be part of the OpenRailAssociation GitHub organization.

 Uberspace #